You can find the winning numbers here

 1.20 euros plus processing fee are due for each box on the lottery ticket.
 If you play online, you can choose the super number yourself – this is already specified for printed tickets.

-Lottery numbers in the game 6 out of 49 (Saturday, April 29th): what lottery fans need to know
+Lottery numbers in the game 6 out of 49 (Saturday, May 6th): What lottery fans need to know

 Anyone who thinks that pure luck decides whether you win or lose in the lottery is wrong.
 If you take a look at the statistics, you will find that some numbers are drawn less often than others.